-There will be a public debate on 'Why Literature Matters', sponsored by The Leavis Society and the University of Hertfordshire.
+There will be a public debate on 'Why Literature Matters', sponsored by The Leavis Society and the University of Hertfordshire, in association with New College of the Humanities and Bloomsbury Philosophy.
 Bernard Harrison and Howard Jacobson will be representing The Leavis Society.
 All are welcome to attend and participate in the general discussion.

-'Why Literature Matters' will be held at the Bloomsbury Institute in Bedford Square (London) on 17 May 2017, with the following invited panelists:
+'Why Literature Matters' will now be held (NOT at the Bloomsbury Institute) at the New College of the Humanities, 19 Bedford Square, London, WC1B 3HH, on 17 May 2017, with the following invited panelists: